 Quote-request guide

 Can an AI chatbot give quotes?
-Yes, but the final price is the trap.
+Yes, when the source or pricing action is controlled.

-Editorial illustration of an AI chatbot collecting quote-request details and routing final pricing to human review.
+Editorial illustration of an AI chatbot collecting quote-request details and showing an approved estimate range before review.

 Collect the brief before anyone promises a price.